Qustodio Review: Quick Expert Summary

 I think Qustodio is an excellent parental control app since it comes with tons of useful parental control features and is also extremely easy to set up and use.

 Qustodio has all essential parental control features, like web and app filtering, time limits, location tracking, scheduling, and activity reports.
-Some online reviews claim that VPNs can bypass Qustodio’s web filtering, but I tested a few top VPNs while using Qustodio, and they weren’t able to circumvent its web filtering feature.
-I’m also really happy that Qustodio can detect and block 20,000+ iOS apps (some parental control apps can’t restrict iOS apps).
+I especially like how not even top VPNs can get around Qustodio’s web filters and that it detects and blocks 20,000+ iOS apps.

-In addition, it provides access to other great features — it has YouTube Monitoring, which displays your child’s YouTube searches and the videos they watch, and location tracking, which allows you to create geofenced zones (you receive alerts when your kids enter or leave them).
-What’s more, you also get Calls & Messages, which lets you monitor calls and text messages on Android and iOS, and Panic Button, an Android feature that lets your child send emergency signals to trusted contacts.
+In addition, it provides access to other great features, including YouTube Monitoring, location tracking and geofencing, a Calls & Messages that lets you monitor calls and text messages on Android and iOS, and a Panic Button that allows your child to send emergency signals to trusted contacts on Android.

-However, I’d also like to see Qustodio make a few improvements — like adding in-app options for kids to request extra screen time or access to a blocked site, making apps and sites you block and unblock convert quicker, expanding the size of the geofencing zones, and adding live chat support.
+Also, Qustodio’s apps are very user-friendly.
+However, I’d also like to see Qustodio make a few improvements — like adding in-app options for kids to request extra screen time or access to a blocked site and adding live chat support.

 Frequently Asked Questions